 In addition to these items, your email signature will not automatically appear in Outlook when you compose emails.
 However, signatures are not lost in migration, they simply hide themselves.
-An ITS representative can help you set up your signature on migration day in person, or thereafter via the Help Desk (213.736.1097 or firstname.lastname@example.org).
+An ITS representative can help you set up your signature on migration day in person, or thereafter via the Service Desk (213.736.1097 or firstname.lastname@example.org).

 For this email migration, only Gmail, calendar, and contacts will be migrated.
 However, you still have access Google Suite apps such as Forms, Docs, Drive, and Blogger after the migration is complete.

 Keep in mind Box is LMU's enterprise cloud storage platform.
 Any LLS work documents should be stored in Box.
 OneDrive is Microsoft's cloud-based file storage system.
 ITS is in the process of comparing Box and OneDrive features.
 We will post a best practice guideline once this comparison is complete.